The Least Toxic Wood Varnish?

 - Green Building Supply, especially if you want to get samples.
 You can also order directly through the company.

-The booster part of a polyurethane is always higher in odor and VOCs.
+The booster part of a polyurethane is usually an isocyanate, but in this case it’s a carbodiimide crosslinker.

 It was slightly stronger in odor than AFM Poly BP when wet but they were not that different.
-I don’t see how this product could be 0-VOC.
-AFM Poly BP does declare their VOC levels at 100g/l.
+AFM Poly BP does declare their VOC levels at 100g/l so I’m not sure when this product took their 0 VOC measurement (I asked them when the 0 VOC measurement was taken and got no reply).

 Synthetic polyurethane is the standard for floor finishes.
-In some ways, this was the most durable of all the options here (though not by much), and probably the most conventional, especially if you add the booster.
+In some ways, this was the most durable of all the options here according to my tests (though not by much), and probably the most conventional, especially if you add the booster.

 - Vermeister is $129 a gallon which covers 300 – 500 sq ft (one coat)